 Jiajing Emperor Zhu Houcong was another controversial and deviant emperor in the history of China.

-Many people criticized him for his extreme passionate on practicing Taoism Religion and alchemy, while he barely worked diligently as a monarch.
+Many people criticized him for his extreme passion for practicing Taoism Religion and alchemy, while he barely worked diligently as a monarch.

-In addition, Jiajing Emperor was not close to anyone, except his own parents.
-He even had barely met his own kids.
+Besides, the Jiajing Emperor was not close to anyone, except his parents.
+He even had barely met his kids.

 Others believed that even though he rarely showed up in government, he always had everything under control, and had never lost power.

 Under Jiajing Emperor’s reign, some intelligent civil ministers managed the kingdom well, while exceptional generals successfully eliminated invaders from the north and southeast borders.